Defence R&D Canada (DRDC)

 Functions include monitoring how near an AUV is to the seabed or a vessel’s current on-board power usage.

-These bespoke software modules were integrated into DRDC’s operating systems across the entire fleet allowing Canada to fulfill our international agreed contribution to participate in allied nations AUV technical evaluation trials as part of a multi-nation effort.
+The bespoke software modules were successfully integrated into DRDC’s operating systems across the entire AUV fleet.
+This enabled Canada to fulfill an internationally agreed contribution to participate in allied nations’ AUV technical evaluation trials.